kkrt-labs/cairo-vm-ts/README.md

   achieve the same goal (e.g. memory model).
 However, most of the current implementations essentially are a rewrite of the Rust implementation, which is an (enhanced) rewrite of the Python implementation itself.
 - **Usage diversity**.
-The primary goals of each client can differ.
-For example, the primary goals of production clients are performance and safety (Rust).
+The primary goals of each implementation can differ.
+For example, the primary goals of production implementations are performance and safety (Rust).

-The primary goal of our TypeScript client is **education** through **readability** and **expressiveness**.
+The primary goal of our TypeScript implementation is **education** through **readability** and **expressiveness**.

 ### Demistifying the Cairo VM